rtheo/SATbox/README.md

 Partial satisfiability criterion depends only on the structure of a connectivity matrix in an assignment map from atoms to literals.

-Global Truth Tables are defined as symmetric matrices for all possible assignments of atoms to literals ('Negation Codes') ('X' axis holds all possible combinations of atom variables - 'Y' axis holds all possible negation codes.)
+Global Truth Tables are defined as symmetric matrices for all possible assignments of atoms to literals ('Negation Codes').
+'X' axis holds all possible combinations of atom variables - 'Y' axis (Top-Down:) holds all possible negation codes.

 For the example files they should obtain as below (eg, cd SATbox/; addpaths; sat('sat0', 1);).
-The "sat equalization" method is in the debugging stage and will be uploaded soon.

 SAT0:
 <p align="left">